 For many of us, our family pets are like people... sometimes even better than people!
 They fill our lives with unconditional love and companionship.
-Eternalize your cherished pet in a meticulously hand-drawn portrait to hang on your wall so their memory shall never fade.
+Eternalize your cherished pet or loved one in a meticulously hand-drawn portrait to hang on your wall so their memory shall never fade.

 The Evolution of a Portrait